radiantearth/stac-browser/README.md

 See the [documentation for the corresponding stac-layer option](https://github.com/stac-utils/stac-layer#buildtileurltemplate) for details.

-Please note that this option can only be provided through a config file and is not available via CLI.
+Please note that this option can only be provided through a config file and is not available via CLI/ENV.

 If the option `useTileLayerAsFallback` is set to `true`, the tile server is only used as a fallback.